 2. THMs (take-home messages):

 Read through your notes summary and get an idea of the take-home points, or the important messages from the lecture.
 Then, write out a sentence or two for each of the take-home points.
 Afterwards, compare your THM list to the "learning objectives/outcomes (LOs)" that your professor lists, if that is something they provide.
-Pay extra attention to the THMs or LOs that you missed.
+Study the LOs that you missed more than the ones you can already answer in your head.

 Your notes summary forms the fully constructed document.
-Take another piece of paper and write a 50% simplified version of your notes summary.
+Take another piece of paper and write a simplified version of your notes summary that is about half as long as your original notes.
 Now we take it a step further.
-Put away your original notes summary.
-Take another piece of paper and simplify the simplified version by 50%.
+Take another piece of paper and simplify the simplified version again.
 Your doubly deconstructed notes should be less than half as long as your original notes summary.
 Later, take your super simplified version and reconstruct the topic to the best of your ability.
 Check your reconstructed version against your original notes summary and spend extra time going any details that you missed in your reconstruction.

 If you notice social media really cutting into your valuable study time, consider quitting.
 For me, social media was a major distraction during study sessions and even during class.
 On a personal level, social media had been cripplingly detrimental to my self-esteem, which began to spill over into my relationship.
 I started by deleting my Instagram in 2015, deleted my Facebook in 2016, and just a few months ago (2017) deleted my Reddit.
 When I'm bored, I now read articles on world news, politics, or finance, topics of which are concurrently more boring and more educational...meaning I probably won't do it 5 times during a study session or in the middle of class.
 Efferent and afferent arterioles are more exciting than "Understanding Mutual Funds", but less exciting than "25 Amazing Ab Exercises to Strengthen Your Core"-- you can probably guess which topic my past self would have clicked on and spent 10 minutes reading instead of reviewing my renal physiology lectures, and which one I would have probably saved to read later that night.
 Thus, the major benefit of going off social media for me has been enjoying my regained high self-esteem, having a more enjoyable relationship, being focused and attentive during class, having more efficient study sessions (leading to having more free time later), and accumulating valuable knowledge about the world, politics, business, and finance.